solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/02-sdk-offline.md

 1. In the **Quickstart** pane, note the **Primary Connection String**.
 You will use this connection string later.

-> [!NOTE]
-> Sometimes the landing page does not successfully load, even though the emulator is running.
+> &#128221; Sometimes the landing page does not successfully load, even though the emulator is running.
 If this happens, you can use the well-known connection string to connect to the emulator.
 The well-known connection string is: `AccountEndpoint=https://localhost:8081/;AccountKey=C2y6yDjf5/R+ob0N8A7Cgv30VRDJIWEHLM+4QDU5DE2nQ9nDuVTqobD4b8mGGyPMbIZnqyMsEcaGQy67XIw/Jw==`

 ## Import the @azure/cosmos library